patrickarlt/dev-summit-2019-talks/css-for-geographers/presentation.md

 * Keep selectors as simple as possible
 * Don't use tools until you are familiar with the basics
+* Add tools when you feel limited or want more productivity
+* Don't worry so much about browser compatibility
 * Watch out for the size of web fonts
+* Avoid floats for layout, try using Flexbox and Grid, they are the future

 ---